Pressure sewerage systems

 Once the scheme is operating, the following costs to property owners will be ongoing:

-- electrical running costs, approximately $30 per year (for a four-person dwelling).
+- electrical running costs, approximately $50 per year

 Questions about pressure sewerage systems